- It is important to cast a wide net to reach a large audience when using social media marketing.

 Andrew D'Amours, co-founder of Flytrippers, said Facebook is the best platform because it gives businesses more credibility with older audiences as they see their younger friends and relatives interacting with posts.

-To learn more about creating engaging posts on Facebook, read our Facebook for Business Guide.
+Tip: To learn more about creating engaging posts on Facebook, read our Facebook for Business Guide.

-LinkedIn is more popular with 30- to 49-year-olds than with the 50-and-older demographic, according to Pew; 33% of internet users ages 30 to 49 use LinkedIn, compared with 24% of 50- to 64-year-olds and 20% of those 65 and older.
+According to Pew, LinkedIn is more popular with 30- to 49-year-olds than with the 50-and-older demographic: 33% of internet users ages 30 to 49 use LinkedIn, compared with 24% of 50- to 64-year-olds and 20% of those 65 and older.

 According to Pew, fewer internet users are on Twitter than on some other social platforms, so you might not find as much success here as you would on Facebook, depending on your audience.

-Pinterest might be a good social media platform to focus on if women are part of your core buying demographic, said Laura Simis, inbound specialist at Coalmarch Productions.
+Pinterest might be a good social media platform to focus on if women are part of your core buying demographic, said Laura Simis, an inbound specialist at Coalmarch Productions.
 Pinterest also helps connect you with communities that share interests, Simis said.
 This platform is entirely visual, so think about what types of photos or videos your business could post if you decide to look into Pinterest.
-Visit our Pinterest for Business Guide for more tips.

-Tips for marketing to seniors
+6 tips for marketing to seniors